 Select Terrain> Plant to add plants to your landscaping plan.
 Plants can also be placed in a plan directly from the library.
-See "Placing Library Objects" on page 281.
+See Placing Library Objects on page 353.

 Plant objects are actually images, which provide realism while avoiding high 3D surface count.
 Once created, plant images can be selected and edited much like other image objects.
-See "Editing Images" on page 327.
+See Editing Images on page 415.

 Select Terrain> Plant> Plant Chooser to open the Plant Chooser dialog and find plants based on their characteristics and requirements.
-See "Plant Chooser Dialog" on page 372.
+See Plant Chooser Dialog on page 480.

 Select Terrain> Plant> Create Plant Image to create a plant image.
+See Plant Image Specification Dialog on page 483.
 Once a plant image is created, it can be added to the library for future use.
-See "Creating Images" on page 326.
+See Creating Images on page 414.

-Select Terrain> Plant> Show Hardiness

-Zones to access regional climate zone maps.

-See "Hardiness Zones" on page 373.
+Select Terrain> Plant> Show Hardiness Zones to access regional climate zone maps.
+See Hardiness Zones on page 482.